 <label> What products or services are you interested in?

 Configuring your mail notification

-After you have labeled all your fields, your form will be ready to go on the front end.
+After you have labeled all your fields your form will be ready to go on the front end.
 However, you will need to navigate to the Mail tab to set up how you will receive the email notifications.
-If you do not set it up to send to your email, it won’t.
-Additionally, if you do not set up the new fields you added (in the example, "phone number" and "products and services they are interested in") you won’t get that information, even if the person filling out the form enters it.
+If you do not set it up to send to your email it won’t and if you do not set up the additional fields you added to the form you won’t get that information even if the person filling out the form enters it.

 Here is an example of a back end that is set up properly:

 To: This is the email address you want your contact forms to be sent to.